 Reason No. 3 – The inspection date is fast-approaching!

-All multi-unit residential apartment buildings and condominiums must be inspected by January 1, 2025.
+All multi-unit residential apartment buildings and condominiums must be inspected by January 1, 2026.
 While it may seem that this inspection deadline is still months away, you must take into consideration that the Los Angeles region has many, many thousands of buildings that need to be inspected, but only a small number of inspectors to do the job!
-All safety inspections must be done by a licensed architect, a civil or structural engineer, or a specialty-license building contractor like Weinstein Construction Corporation, who must review the structural integrity and waterproofing of the building’s EEEs.
-As demand for inspections goes up, invariably, inspector availability will go down.
-If you wait and try to schedule an inspection close to the deadline, it will be very difficult to find an inspector to do the job when you want it!
+All safety inspections art residential apartment buildings must be done by a specialty-license building contractor like Weinstein Construction, a licensed architect, or a licensed civil/structural engineer.
+Safety inspections at condominium buildings must be performed only by a licensed architect, or a licensed civil/structural engineer (note that SB 326 was amended by AB-2114 to additionally authorize a civil engineer to conduct the inspection, and AB-2114 was signed into law, and took immediate effect, on July 15, 2024).

 Reason No. 4 – Delaying the inspection means higher inspection cost!